-- After you have gotten the evidence it is incumbent that you notify the police of the incident.
+- After you have gotten the evidence, it is incumbent that you notify the police of the incident.

-There are many expenses, costs, and damages you may be able to claim for following your sexual abuse.
-These can include:
+There are many expenses, costs, and damages that can be involved in sexual abuse claims.

 - General damages – for the sexual assault you have received, along with the mental, emotional, and psychological anguish you may be experiencing.

 - Special damages – these relate to any past and future financial implications stemming from the abuse.
 Examples include:

 - Medical bills – for any medication, equipment, surgery, or private health care that was needed.

 - Travel expenses – for any travelling that was required.
 If, for example, you had to travel to another city to see a specialist doctor

 - Recuperation – for the time you may have spent recovering from the injury you have sustained.
 If for example, you had to spend three months recovering and weren’t allowed to work, you will be able to be reimbursed for any loss of income incurred while you were recovering.

 - Care costs – for any nurse care you may have needed to help you around the house.
 It is not uncommon for a person who has been sexually assaulted to require help around the house.